Computer Science (COMP) 657

 Part IV: AI for Communication, Robotics, and Information Systems

 - Natural Language Understanding and Statistical Language Processing

 - Perception and Robotics (Optional)

 - AI in Business Intelligence and E-Learning (Optional)

 The units or sections marked as Optional in the Syllabus and Study Guide of this course contain content that is not required for the Final Exam.
 However, the students who are interested in or familiar with these topics are encouraged to explore them, and to use the material and applications to complete their TMAs and final examination.

-We use both textbook and other reading materials in this course.
-The required textbook provides systematic and comprehensive knowledge of AI, while the other reading materials will cover many state-of-the-art and in-depth topics that are not covered by the textbook.
+Both an eText and other reading materials are used in this course.
+The required eText provides systematic and comprehensive knowledge of AI, while the other reading materials will cover many state-of-the-art and in-depth topics that are not covered by the eText.